drain-iber/drain-iber.github.io/docs/drain/for-users/user-manual/drain-plugin/dialogs/go2iber-options.rst

 - Maximum velocity: the maximum velocity reached at each specific element during the simulation (m/s).
 - Maximum specific discharge: the maximum specific discharge reached at each specific element during the simulation (m2/s).
 - Maximum water elevation: the maximum water elevation reached at each specific element during the simulation (m)
-- Energy:
+- Energy: refers to the total hydraulic energy per unit weight of water, typically resulting from the sum of elevation head, pressure head, and velocity head, expressed in meters (m)
-- Froude number:
+- Froude number: a dimensionless number that represents the ratio between inertial and gravitational forces.
+A value equal to 1 indicates critical flow; values less than 1 indicate subcritical flow, while values greater than 1 indicate supercritical flow.
 - Local time step:
 - Maximum local time step:
-- Hazard RD9/2008:
+- Hazard RD9/2008: calculated hazard according to RD9/2008 regulation (Spain).
-- Hazard ACA 2003:
+- Hazard ACA 2003: flood hazard calculated following the criteria by the ACA (*Agencia Catalana del Agua*).
-- Raster results:
+- Raster results: if selected, raster results will be writen.
+The interpolation mode must be selected (linear interpolation or nearest interpolation.
+The interpolation is calculated using the results obtained through the simulation, being located at the central node of each element).
-- Cell size (m):
+- Cell size (m): defines the size of each cell for the raster results.
-- Maximum critical diameter:
+- Maximum critical diameter: the maximum critical diameter reached trought the simulation, meaning that sediments with higher diameters would not be carried by the flow.
 - Manning coefficient:
 - Depth vector:
-- Critical diameter:
-- Bed shear stress:
+- Critical diameter: diameter of the paricle that sets the threshold between motion and no motion under specific flow conditions.
+Particles with smaller diameters would be transported by the flow, while bigger particles would remain settled.
+- Bed shear stress: it is the force exerted by the flow on the bed surface beneath it, resulting from friction and roughness effects (N/m2).
-- Maximum bed shear stress:
+- Maximum bed shear stress: the maximum bed shear stress reached at each specific element during the simulation (N/m2).
-- Steamlines:
+- Streamlines: lines that represent the instant flow direction at a given moment.

 Tab IBER PLUGINS
 ================